 Similarly, the way many people celebrate Christmas today is very different from the way that Jesus and his family, and their friends among the sheepherders of Bethlehem so long ago experienced Jesus’s birth.

 Today, it seems that a lot of “Christmas” celebrations in many countries are all about shopping and buying and eating lots of unnecessary things.
 So it’s good to go back and try to learn and remember as much as we can about what happened at the time that Maryam and Joseph gave birth to their little boy in Bethlehem, so long ago.

 Their lives were hard.
 They lived under a foreign military occupier whose local contractor, Herod, was brutal and could boss them around exactly as he wanted.
 His officials forced Maryam, Joseph and countless other Jewish Palestinians to make dangerous trips.
 And even though Maryam and Joseph escaped from Bethlehem with Jesus before Herod’s massacre of the children there, so many of the people who had helped them during their time in Bethlehem were unable to save the lives of their own children.
 The whole community was probably traumatized by the atrocities Herod inflicted.

 And yet, when Jesus grew up he taught that only love can melt hatred and violence.
 He taught that people should love all other people, including those who do harm to them.
 He taught that everyone should look after the poorest and neediest people in society.

 By the way, Bethlehem is still there.
 It’s a large, crowded city in Palestine.
 (The Arabic-language name for it is “Beit Laham”, which means “House of meat.”)
-Its people once again live under the brutal rule of a foreign military occupation force—and they’ve been living like that for nearly 50 years now.
+Its people once again live under the brutal rule of a foreign military occupation force—and they’ve been living like that for over 50 years now.